Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 8.11 Mute function

-During a call press the mute button
+During a call, press the mute button.

 When the mouthpiece is muted, the "mute" symbol is shown on the display and the person at the other end of the call cannot hear you, but you can hear his side.
+To get back to the call, press the mute button again.

 8.12 Hold function

+- During a call, press the hold button.
 When the hold is on, the display shows "hold", a melody is played to line and the mouthpiece is muted so the person at the other end of the call cannot hear you, but you can still hear them.

 - To get back to the call, press the hold button again.